Vaibhav1337/google-cloud-python/README.rst

-**GA** (general availability) indicates that the client library for a particular service is stable, and that the code surface will not change in backwards-incompatible ways unless either absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+**GA** (general availability) indicates that the client library for a particular service is stable, and that the code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g., due to critical security issues) or with an extensive deprecation period.
 Issues and requests against GA libraries are addressed with the highest priority.

-GA libraries have development status classifier ``Development Status :: 5 - Production/Stable``.
+GA libraries have a development status classifier of ``Development Status :: 5 - Production/Stable``.

 .. note::

-    Sub-components of GA libraries explicitly marked as beta in the import path (e.g. ``google.cloud.language_v1beta2``) should be considered to be beta.
+    Sub-components of GA libraries explicitly marked as beta in the import path (e.g., ``google.cloud.language_v1beta2``) should be considered beta.

 Beta Support
 ------------